I am at home in Europe

 - Knowledge and critical understanding of the world

 The students build a map of Europe in the playground of their school.
-They work in pairs on two countries they did research on.
+They work on countries they did research on.

-- Printed copies of the map of Europe as templates, country portraits, coloured paper, atlas
+- Printed blank copies of European countries, map of Europe as templates, country portraits, coloured paper, atlas, blackboard or flipchart

 - The whole class gathers in the school playground.